chrper80/Milestone-project2/README.md

 ##### Warning

 4: Article lacks heading.
-Consider using h2-h6 elements to add identifying headings to all articles.
+Consider using h2-h6 elements to add identifying headings to all articles. *Same as above*

 1: The type attribute is unnecessary for JavaScript resources. *Removed*